Default view

 The attendance on all practicals is obligatory.
 The names of students will be checked by the practical group teacher, and in addition, students will prove their appearance with their signature.
 All missed practicals have to be retaken.
 Students should bring a lab coat to all practicals.

 Students have to be able to answer questions about the topic of former and actual practicals satisfactory, especially when there are case studies on the practicals.
 Furthermore, students will need to write small tests at the beginning of practicals, and for passing the course, at least an average of 60% should be achieved on them.
 Dates of case studies and small tests are included in the practical schedule.
-Retake of failed small tests is not possible.
-If a student fails to answer to the oral questions, the practical need to be retaken.
-Retake of the practicals is done upon discussion with the practical group teacher.
+Each small test can be attempted only once, retake of failed small tests is not possible.
+In case of not achieving the average 60%, a final retake test will be provided at the end of the semester covering all practical topics of the semester (its date is shown in the course schedule).
+If this is also failed, the student cannot get the signature.

 1. Midterm tests

-Schedule of the two midterm tests is included in the practical schedule.
+Schedule of the two midterm tests is included in the course schedule.
 Minimum acceptance level of completion is 60% for each midterm.
 Failed or missed midterm tests can be retaken during the semester only once.
 If the student cannot attend the retake midterm, it will be counted as a failed test.
 The only exception is if someone cannot attend the test due some other commitments related to their university studies, in which case an additional occasion can be provided for test writing.
 Those students who aim to improve their result can also write the retake midterms, but in this case, the second result will count in the final grade, even if it’s worse than the original one.
-During the midterm tests, students must place all their electronic devices (e.g. phones, tablets, smart watches) at a place where they are fully visible, and must not use them during test writing.
+In case someone fails or misses any of the midterms, a final retake midterm should be written at the end of the semester, covering topics of both midterms (date is shown in the schedule).
+If this is also failed, the student cannot get the signature.

 Reviewing the midterm tests will be done as follows: